jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-It is a characteristic of wisdom not to do desperate things.
+Don't compromise yourself.
+You are all you've got.
-- Henry David Thoreau
+- Janis Joplin

-Updated on: [6/27/2023]
+Updated on: [6/28/2023]
 <!-- #quoteEnd -->
 </pre>